baraschi/AppliedDataAnalysis_Project/README.md

-# Finding the toxic nutriments.
+# What's in my food?

 # Abstract
 Our idea is to use the open food facts database to analyze the nutrition quality of countries by their food composition.